Anniversary Celebrations for 130 years of Service to the Community from 1895-2025

 Tuesday, July 22nd – McCue Lecture with Lincoln Caplan, 5:30-6:30 p.m.

-Lecture “”Does the Supreme Court have took much power — or not enough?”
+Lecture “”Does the Supreme Court have too much power — or not enough?”

 Children’s activities and library cookie decorating.